-The UC Davis Center for Advocacy, Resources & Education (CARE), a program within the UC Davis Office of the Provost, is dedicated to reducing the incidence and impact of sexual harassment and sexual violence.
+The UC Davis Center for Advocacy, Resources & Education (CARE), a program within the UC Davis Office of the Provost.
 We provide confidential advocacy, support, and healing services to survivors of sexual harassment and all forms of sexual violence, including sexual assault, intimate partner violence, and stalking.
 We also facilitate prevention programming and professional training, and serve as subject matter experts with regard to victim dynamics, impact of trauma, bystander intervention, and social norm change.

 All survivor advocacy services are confidential, free, and available to any UC Davis affiliate, including: undergraduate, graduate and professional students, faculty, academic appointees, and staff.
 Services are available to any survivor, or concerned person of the survivor, regardless of gender, ethnicity, age, sexual orientation, disability, religion, nationality, or citizenship status.
 We recognize that, while sexual violence and harassment can happen to anyone, individuals within marginalized communities tend to be disproportionately affected by violence and abuse.

-Our staff includes a two Victim Advocacy Specialists, an Education and Outreach Specialist, and a Director.
+Our staff includes a a Victim Advocacy Specialist, an Education and Outreach Specialist, an Intake and Office Coordinator, an Assistant Director and a Director.
 CARE is also supported by numerous student volunteers and interns who help provide education to our campus community.
 Together, we provide a wide variety of programs and services designed to reduce trauma, inform the University community about the resources available for addressing sexual violence and harassment, and create social change to eliminate gender-based violence.